 What are backscatter X-Ray vans?

 They may look innocuous enough – large gray or white unmarked vans driving through neighborhoods or downtown cityscapes.
 But these super-secret vans, known as Z Backscatter Vans, may be not only invading your privacy, they may be endangering your health as they spray military-grade wide-reaching backscatter X-rays to pierce walls, doors, and steel truck and car bodies allowing authorities to peer straight through protective privacy barriers (e.g. walls) while on the move.
 Yes, the invasive scanning technology we love to hate has made its way from U.S. airports onto America’s streets – in droves.
+Your government is secretly X-Raying your automobile and home as they drive by.

 At this time, the vans are known to be employed by US Customs and Border Protection, Department of Homeland Security, various branches of the U.S military, local law enforcement agencies, and presumably government intelligence agencies.
 This week, the NYCLU (New York Civil Liberties Union) filed a brief requesting records about the X-Ray vans used in New York City.
 NYCLU Executive Director Donna Lieberman said,